quisquous/cactbot/docs/TimelineGuide.md

 so we can't add it using `-p` like we did for phase 2.
 (Patches welcome to add more options to make this possible?)

-Instead, we can just use **timeline_adjust.py** to just shift the timeline forward automatically.
 If we adjust the original timeline by 400-175.8=224.2 then we can start phase 3 at t=400.